Open research data: clinical trials and public health interventions

 Data sharing: Individual Participant Data

-The MRC expects valuable data arising from MRC-funded research to be made available to the scientific community with as few restrictions as possible so as to maximise the value of the data for research and for eventual patient and public benefit.
+The MRC expects valuable data arising from MRC-funded research to be made available to the scientific community with as few restrictions as possible to maximise the value for research and for eventual patient and public benefit.
 Such data must be shared in a timely and responsible manner.

 The MRC is aware of the risks of fully open access to individual participant data (IPD), in particular the need to comply with participant consent and avoid inadvertent or deliberate identification of participants.
 The MRC expects researchers to follow the guidance in Good Practice Principles for Sharing Individual Participant Data from Publicly Funded Clinical Trials which details good practice principles and practical guidance on sharing IPD in a controlled way.
 A data sharing policy should be developed for each study.